daynyus02/railway_tracker/pipelines/incidents-data/README.md

 `conftest.py` - Contains fixtures for the tests.

 ## Setup and Installation
-1. Create and activate a new virtual environment
+1. Create and activate a new virtual environment.
 - `python3 -m venv .venv`
 - `source .venv/bin/activate`
 2. Install all dependencies.